Citizenfitz/character-builder/src/markdown/disad-weak-eyes.md

-The character has poor vision and will suffer disadvantage to all perception rolls involving sight.
+The character has poor eyesight and suffers disadvantage on all sight-based perception rolls.
 He or she will also be unable to read or discern fine details without a visual aid (glasses, monocle, magnifying glass, etc.).